Bedroom

-A bedroom or bedchamber is a room situated within a residential or accommodation unit characterised by its usage for sleeping and sexual activity.
-A typical western bedroom contains as bedroom furniture one or two beds (ranging from a crib for an infant, a single or twin bed for a toddler, child, teenager, or single adult to bigger sizes like a full, double, queen, king or California king [eastern or waterbed size for a couple]), a clothes closet, and bedside table and dressing table, both of which usually contain drawers.
-Except in bungalows, ranch style homes, ground floor apartments, or one-storey motels, bedrooms are usually on one of the floors of a dwelling that is above ground level.
+A bedroom or bedchamber is a room situated within a residential or accommodation unit, primarily used for sleeping.
+A typical Western bedroom contains as bedroom furniture one or two beds, a clothes closet, and bedside table and dressing table, both of which usually contain drawers.
+In dwellings with multiple stories, bedrooms are often on the upper floors.
+Beds range from a crib for an infant; a single or twin bed for a toddler, child, teenager or single adult; to bigger sizes like a full, double, queen, king or California king).
+Beds and bedrooms are often devised to create barriers to insects and vermin, especially mosquitoes, and to dampen or contain light or noise to aid sleep and privacy.

 History

-In larger Victorian houses it was common to have accessible from the bedroom a boudoir for the lady of the house and a dressing room for the gentleman.
-Attic bedrooms exist in some houses; since they are only separated from the outside air by the roof they are typically cold in winter and may be too hot in summer.
-The slope of the rafters supporting a pitched roof also makes them inconvenient.
-In houses where servants were living in they often used attic bedrooms.

-In the 14th century the lower class slept on mattresses that were stuffed with hay and broom straws.
-During the 16th century mattresses stuffed with feathers started to gain popularity, with those who could afford them.
+In the 14th century, the lower class living in Medieval Europe slept on mattresses that were stuffed with hay and broom straws.
+Servants usually slept in various rooms, rolling up and putting away their bedding during the day.
+During the 16th century, mattresses stuffed with feathers started to gain popularity, with those who could afford them.
 The common person was doing well if he could buy a mattress after seven years of marriage.
 In the 18th century cotton and wool started to become more common.

 The first coil spring mattress was not invented until 1871.
 The most common and most purchased mattress is the innerspring mattress, though a wide variety of alternative materials are available including foam, latex, wool, and even silk.
 The variety of firmness choices range from relatively soft to a rather firm mattress.
 A bedroom may have bunk beds if two or more people share a room.
 A chamber pot kept under the bed or in a nightstand was usual in the period before modern domestic plumbing and bathrooms in dwellings.

+In larger Victorian houses it was common to have accessible from the bedroom a boudoir for the lady of the house and a dressing room for the gentleman.
+Attic bedrooms exist in some houses; since they are only separated from the outside air by the roof they are typically cold in winter and may be too hot in summer.
+The slope of the rafters supporting a pitched roof also makes them inconvenient.
+In houses where servants were living in they often used attic bedrooms.